fema-ffrd/stormlit/README.md

 ## CI/CD Pipeline

-Stormlit uses GitHub Actions for continuous integration and deployment, with separate workflows for pull requests, development, and staging environments.
+Stormlit uses GitHub Actions for continuous integration and deployment, with separate workflows for pull requests, development, and production environments.

 ### Pull Request Workflow
 When a pull request is opened against the `main` or `dev` branches, the following checks run automatically: